DISCOVERING THE CAUCASUS: AZERBAIJAN, GEORGIA & ARMENIA

 If you would like Alumni Travel to assist you with any additional arrangements pre or post tour, please contact our office for assistance at time of booking.
 All arrangements need to be finalised at least 30 days prior to your departure.

 An administration fee of $30.00 per amendment will be charged for any changes made to any reservation within 30 days prior to your departure.
 Any additional charges imposed by our suppliers will also be payable.

 It is the traveller’s responsibility to ensure that they possess the necessary travel documentation for the tour, such as a valid passport and any required visas.
 Your passport should be valid at least 6 months beyond the end of your journey and have two clear pages for each country to be visited in your journey.

-This tour price has been calculated on the basis of exchange rates and tariffs as at September 2018 and is subject to change up until final payment has been received.
+This tour price has been calculated on the basis of exchange rates and tariffs at time of print and is subject to change up until final payment has been received.
 At the time of final invoicing (approximately two months prior to the tour departure date), Alumni Travel reserves the right to re-cost the tour based on actual exchange rates.
 This could mean an increase or decrease to the above listed prices.
 Should you decide to cancel your arrangements on the basis of a change in the tour price, normal cancellation charges will apply.